 Run Windows Update

-If you’re getting the blue screen randomly after installing Windows 10, run Windows Update now to receive the latest bug fixes and most importantly to update your drivers with the latest driver from Windows repository.
+If you’re getting the blue screen randomly after installing Windows, run Windows Update now to receive the latest bug fixes and most importantly to update your drivers with the latest driver from Windows repository.

-To run Windows Update in Windows 10, go to start menu.
+To run Windows Update in Windows 11/10, go to start menu.
 Type Windows Update and open it.
-Click check for updates to begin updating your Windows 10.
+Click check for updates to begin updating your Windows.

 Manually update your hardware drivers

-So, if your case is that you get the error only after Windows update, it could mean that a driver installed by Windows Update has cause conflict issues between the OS and the driver.
+If your case is you get the error only after Windows update, it could mean that a driver installed by Windows Update is causing conflicts between the OS and the driver.

 Try to manually download and install drivers from your manufacturer’s website.
 For example, if you are using Nvidia or ATI graphic card, go to their website and download the latest drivers respectively.